VakhoKontridze/VComponents/README.md

 Components manage state parameters internally, and animations used to change them externally do not have any effect.

-Thought process behind his design choice was to centralize animations to model.
+Thought process behind his design choice was to centralize animations to UI model.

 Components also prevent themselves from modifying external state with an animation.